ihatemyisp/homebridge-vizio-remote/README.md

 This fork includes TV remote support for iOS 12.2 devices.
 Newer Vizio TVs may have incompatibilities with `vizio-smart-cast` button mapping.
 A fix for this is included with updated button maps for newer models (2017-2018).

+## To-Do
+Haven't included support for input switching just yet.
+I haven't had the time, implemnting easier features first and working around to the more complex.
+Within the coming days, that will be added.

+That's about it really.
+Besides that, this is feature complete until Apple changes up the television category again.

 ## Getting Started
 You'll need to install [Homebridge](https://github.com/nfarina/homebridge) first: